rahulsatoskar/Credit-Card-Transactions-Fraud-Detection/README.md

 ## Data Quality Assessment

-The Credit Card Transactions Fraud Detection Dataset is a high-quality dataset and the following points support this argument.
-Data_Lake_EDA.ipynb in the Project_Code folder covers the Exploratory Data Analysis of the dataset in detail.
+Data_Lake_EDA.ipynb in the Project_Code folder covers the Exploratory Data Analysis (EDA) of the dataset in detail.
+The Credit Card Transactions Fraud Detection Dataset is a high-quality dataset and the following points support this argument which are also covered in the EDA done in Data_Lake_EDA.ipynb file.
 The data can be considered high-quality data as the data is free from any missing data, null values, and inconsistent data.
 The data generally does not have extreme outliers.
 There are outlier points in the "amt" column which can be considered normal as transaction amounts depend on person to person.
 The data is also highly imbalanced which can be considered normal in this case as we would expect the fraudulent transactions to be minimal compared to the non-fraudulent transactions.
-The data is also accurate as the values in each of the respective columns is what one would usually expect and there are no unusual values.
+The data is also accurate as the values in each of the respective columns are what one would usually expect and there are no unusual values.
 The data is also complete and there are no missing values.